RSE-Sheffield/pando-python/episodes/profiling-introduction.md

 `line_profiler` is deterministic, meaning that it tracks every line of code executed.
 To avoid it being too costly, the profiling is restricted to methods targeted with the decorator `@profile`.

 In contrast [`scalene`](https://github.com/plasma-umass/scalene) is a more advanced Python profiler capable of line-level profiling.
 It uses a sampling based approach, whereby the profiler halts and samples the line of code currently executing thousands of times per second.
-This reduces the cost of profiling, whilst still maintaining representative metrics for the most expensive components profiled.
+This reduces the cost of profiling, whilst still maintaining representative metrics for the most expensive components.

 :::::::::::::::::::::::::::::::::::::::::::::